LumiOpen/evals/README.md

 python main.py \
     --model path/to/model_step1234 \
     --tokenizer path/to/model_step1234
-    --output_dir results/model_step1234
     eval_name
 ```
-An output_dir is technically optional, but you should probably always use it to group results together for
-each model and checkpoint so that you can find them.

 Commands will be logged to `command_history.jsonl` to help you look up job_ids and see which evals have been run.